keep-starknet-strange/poseidon-rs/README.md

 - S-box: a substitution box, $Sbox(x)=x^α$, is applied with α chosen such that $gcd⁡(α,p-1)=1$.
 - Mix: the state is mixed through a multiplication by a $t×t$ [MDS matrix](https://en.wikipedia.org/wiki/MDS_matrix).

-In a full round function S-boxes are applied to the full state while a partial round function contains a single S-box.
+In a full round function, S-boxes are applied to the full state while a partial round function contains a single S-box.
 Detailed overviews of both functions are given in [Fig4](#figure-5-partial-round-overview) and [Fig5](#figure-5-partial-round-overview).

 <div align="center">